French Bulldog Health Care & Feeding

-Hemivertebrae is an inherited orthopedic disease in which one (or some) of the little bones in your French Bulldog puppy's backbone is deformed into a shape called hemi.
+Hemivertebrae is an orthopedic disease in which at least one of the bones in your French Bulldog's backbone is deformed into an abnormal shape called hemi.

-Your puppy already has some of these deformed vertebrae in his tail, which is why it's bent into that curly/kinky shape that looks cute but is actually deformed.
-Hemivertebrae don't harm the tail, but if they also occur in the backbone....
+Your Frenchie has has some of these deformed vertebrae in his tail – that's why it's bent into that curly/kinky shape that looks "cute" but is actually deformed.
+Fortunately, hemivertebrae don't harm the tail, but if they also occur in the backbone....

-A single deformed vertebra in the backbone is usually okay, but multiple hemivertebrae (or a single one in the wrong place) can compress the spinal cord, and then, at 3-6 months old, your puppy will experience pain when you press on his back, or loss of sensation (weak hind legs).
+A single deformed vertebra in the backbone can still be okay.
+But multiple hemivertebrae in the backbone (or a single one in the wrong place) can compress the spinal cord.
+At 3-6 months old, an affected puppy will start experiencing discomfort when you press on his back, or even loss of sensation (weak hind legs).